How much does online reputation management cost?

 Smoke screen tactics

 Smoke screens are one of the most common tactics to reduce reputation management cost.
 Firms create dozens of fake social media profiles and other content that use your name.
-As a result, these digital doppelgangers confuse search engines and temporarily suppress negative search results.
+As a result, these digital doppelgangers confuse search engines and temporarily push down negative search results.

 There are several downsides to this tactic.
 First, it’s not sustainable.
 When search engines realize those accounts are inactive, they won’t rank anymore.
 Second, if you flood your search results with fake versions of yourself, you will dilute your true online identity.
 And third, search engines understand entities.
 So, if you’re a highly-visible person, those profiles may not outrank authentic content about you — including the information you want to bury.